 Stability of Institutions

-In recent years, there have been few frictions between Indonesia’s democratic institutions.
-Following the ideals of a consensus democracy, smooth cooperation between the executive and legislative branches of government stabilizes the whole political system.
+In recent years, there has been little friction among Indonesia’s democratic institutions.
+In line with the ideals of a consensus democracy, smooth cooperation between the executive and legislative branches of government stabilizes the political system as a whole.
 This comes, of course, with the disadvantage of reduced horizontal accountability.

-Of concern are structural problems between several ministries at the national level.
-Due to a lack of coordination and cooperation among them, the national government often fails to act as a coherent entity, which leads to conflicting regulations and policies from the various ministries.
-At the local level, the effectiveness of democratic institutions, especially local government heads and parliament, varies widely.
-While in some areas they are moderately effective, in others (particularly in rural, less developed and resource-rich areas) they are handicapped by corruption and incapacity.
+At the local level, the effectiveness of democratic institutions – especially local government heads and parliament – varies widely.
+While in some areas they are moderately effective, in others (particularly in rural, less-developed and resource-rich areas) they are hampered by corruption and incapacity.

 Performance of democratic institutions

 Most relevant actors view the government and other democratic institutions as legitimate.
-No major political party, association, interest group or civic organization directly campaigns against the existing democratic institutions.
+In a Pew Research Center survey published in February 2024, 61% of Indonesians said they were satisfied with how democracy was working in their country, while 35% said they were not.
+Government bodies and the judiciary are generally recognized as legitimate by the population.
+No major political party, association, interest group or civic organization directly campaigns against existing democratic institutions.

-As a reaction to anti-democratic Islamic hard-liners, the Indonesian government recently banned several Islamist organizations that openly questioned its legitimacy (Hizbut Tahrir Indonesia in 2017, Islamic Defenders Front in 2020).
-This, however, did not reduce the number of Islamist activists who view the government as illegitimate; it simply drove them underground.
-Indeed, it is plausible that their perception of the government as being illegitimate has hardened as a result of their organizations being banned.
+In response to anti-democratic Islamic hard-liners, the Indonesian government recently banned several Islamist organizations that had openly questioned its legitimacy (Hizbut Tahrir Indonesia in 2017, Islamic Defenders Front in 2020).
+This did not reduce the number of Islamist activists who view the government as illegitimate; it simply drove them underground.
+It is plausible that their perception of the government as illegitimate has hardened as a result of their organizations being banned.
+However, it should be noted that during the review period, Islamic hard-line positions had little visibility in the public discourse in Indonesia.

 Commitment to democratic institutions